 When Will I Know If I Passed?
 Jurisprudence exam results will be emailed to the candidate after completion the exam.
+You need to save this email and include a copy with your license application.

 What If I Fail?
 What is the Possible Number of Retries?
 An application is active for 2 years following the initial approval to sit for the exam.
 There is no specified number of attempts identified for this exam.
 However, it is helpful to know that "the average passing rate for first time examinees of the Jurisprudence Exam in 2007 was 90%" (TSBEP, June 2015).